dotEthan/Recipeasy-backend/README.md

 - password resets
 - Schema Creation & Validation for Incoming, DB saves, and Outgoing data
 - Recipe CRUD
-- User Persistence
+- User Persistence (User Alterations of Public Recipes)
 - data persistence

 ### Working on Now:

 - get 'passwordResetInProgress' working
-- Global Error Handler - Auth Errors, 3 tries and you need new email token to 'unlock' the account.
+- Global Error Handler - Auth Errors, verification: 3 tries and you need new email token to 'unlock' the account.
-- Non-user's recipe updates(alterations)

 ### To Come: